dessertlab/GenioSim/README.md

 - Perform qualitative analysis based on collected metrics such as latency and TSR.
 - Assess the impact of factors like network latency, node density, and balancing strategies on overall QoS.

+## How to Use the Simulator

+To use the simulator, an IDE such as VSCode, IntelliJ, or similar is required.
+Once accessed, you need to configure the Java or JDK version.
+Clone the repository and open the folder within the IDE.

+The generic configuration files used by the simulator are located in the `PureEdgeSim/settings/` folder.
+For a specific experiment, you can modify the files in `PureEdgeSim/examples.ProgettoGenio/ProgettoGenio_settings/`, where you will find various folders, one per scenario.

+Opening a specific subfolder, you can modify the following files to customize your scenario:
+- `applications_NameScenario.xml`
+- `cloud_NameScenario.xml`
+- `edge_datacenters_NameScenario.xml`
+- `users.xml`
+- `simulation_parameters_NameScenario.properties`

+Once the files have been modified, you can start the simulation by executing the "Run" command for the `ProgettoGenio` file located in `PureEdgeSim/examples.ProgettoGenio`.

+The simulation results will be saved in the specific output folder at `/Output`.